by Nebula Haze

 How to calculate CFM needed

 Determine the cubic area of your space by multiplying Length x Width x Height.
-You want to exhaust this amount of air every minute.
+You want to exhaust this amount of air at least once a minute.

 • Efficient path – multiply previous number by 2